genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

-We have seen how the approache that assume month explains the batch and use linear models perform relatively well.
+We have seen how the approach that assumes month explains the batch and adjusts with linear models perform relatively well.
 However, there was still room for improvement.
 This is most likely due to the fact that month is only a surrogate for some hidden factor or factors that actually induces structure or between sample correlation.

 #### What is a batch?